jdevstatic-tutorials/intro-to-text-based/README.md

 Graphical coding is just for beginners and this was just lately developed.
-Beginners back had the option to start with the original BASIC language but still it was text-based back then.
+Beginners back then had the option to start with the original BASIC language but still it was originally text-based.

 ## Objectives
 1. display knowledge of the text-based